jidmc93/datasciencecoursera/README.md

 # datasciencecoursera
-Data scientist toolbox repo
+##Data scientist toolbox repo
-First repo
+###First repo
+First list on markdown document:
+*First element
+*Second element
+*Third element
+That is all for now.